I. Reliability Fundamentals (29 questions)

 1. Fault tree analysis (FTA)

-- Use fault tree analysis (FTA) techniques to evaluate product or process failure.
+- Use fault tree analysis (FTA) to evaluate the potential failures within a product or process.
+Employ action priority to categorize and prioritize the necessary corrective actions.
 (Analyze)

 2. Failure mode and effects analysis (FMEA)

-- Define and distinguish between failure mode and effects analysis (FMEA) and failure mode, effects, and criticality analysis (FMECA) and apply these techniques to systems, products, processes, and designs.
+- Define and distinguish between failure mode and effects analysis (FMEA), failure mode, effects, and criticality analysis (FMECA), functional failure mode and effects analysis (FFMEA), and use failure mode and effects analysis (UFMEA).
+Evaluate these techniques for use on systems, products, processes, and designs.
 (Evaluate)

 3. Common mode failure analysis